-The upper Miocene succession is better represented at Site 1130 and at deep-water sites.
-The middle Miocene, mainly the lower part, is present at all sites except Sites 1128 and 1130, and a thin lower Miocene unit was encountered at the base of Hole 1131A (~590-610 mbsf).
-An expanded middle Miocene section at Site 1132 was accompanied by sedimentation rates ranging from 14 to 54 m/m.y.
-(Fig. F6).
+The late Miocene succession is better represented in the west, especially at Site 1130 and at deep-water sites.
+The middle Miocene, mainly the early part, is present at all sites except Sites 1128 and 1130.
+It also represents the oldest sediment penetrated at most sites along the eastern transect, although a thin lower Miocene unit was encountered at the base of Hole 1131A (~590 610 mbsf).
+An expanded middle Miocene section at Site 1132 was accompanied by sedimentation rates ranging 14 54 m/m.y.
+(Fig. 6).
 A similar rate of 50 m/m.y. was recorded for the middle Miocene at Site 1133.
-The absence of middle-lower Miocene biofacies from Sites 1130 and 1128 is interesting because these two sites respectively represent intermediate and deepest water sites along the depth transect.
-At Site 1130 (488 meters below sea level [mbsl]), the upper Miocene section is disconformably underlain by sediments of mainly early-middle Oligocene age, indicating a depositional gap of ~15 m.y.
-At Site 1128 (3875 mbsl), the entire middle Miocene-upper Oligocene interval corresponds to a ~15-m-thick debrite with mixed calcareous nannofossil and planktonic foraminiferal assemblages of early-late Miocene age, suggesting an unconformity totaling ~13 m.y. in duration.
-Sites 1126 and 1134, two intermediate-water sites, exhibit generally similar assemblage compositions, ages of recovered sediments, and position and number of hiatuses.
-These are the only sites yielding definite lower Miocene calcareous nannofossils and planktonic and benthic foraminifers.
+The absence of middle-early Miocene biofacies from Sites 1130 and 1128 is interesting because these two sites respectively represent the intermediate and deepest water sites along the western transect.
+At Site 1130 (495 mbsf), the upper Miocene section was disconformably underlain by sediments of mainly early-middle Oligocene age, indicating a depositional gap of ~15 m.y.
+At Site 1128 (3890 mbsf), the entire middle Miocene-upper Oligocene interval corresponds to a ~15-m-thick debrite with mixed calcareous nannofossil and planktonic foraminifer assemblages of early to late Miocene age, suggesting unconformities totaling ~13 m.y. in duration.
+Sites 1126 and 1134, the two intermediate-water sites from the west, exhibit remarkable similarities in assemblage compositions, ages of recovered sediments, and position and number of hiatuses.
+These are the only sites yielding definite early Miocene calcareous nannofossils and planktonic and benthic foraminifers.

-Sediments of Oligocene age and older were recovered at Sites 1126, 1128, 1130, 1132, and 1134 (the "western transect").
-At Sites 1130 and 1132, the Oligocene section probably overlies Eocene sediments disconformably, and a hiatus of ~2 m.y. is indicated by biostratigraphic data.
+Sediments of Oligocene age and older were recovered only from the west.
+At Sites 1130 and 1132, the Oligocene section disconformably overlies Eocene sediments, and a hiatus of at least 2 m.y. is indicated by biostratigraphic data.
 However, the zonal succession of nannofossils and planktonic foraminifers is largely continuous across the Oligocene/Eocene boundary, suggesting a conformable succession at Sites 1126, 1128, and 1134.
-Mainly lower Oligocene assemblages are present at Sites 1128, 1130, and 1132 in the west, and an expanded lower Oligocene section is indicated by nannofossils at Site 1128.
+Mainly early Oligocene assemblages are present at Sites 1132, 1130, and 1128 in the west, and an expanded lower Oligocene section was indicated by nannofossils at Site 1128.
 Biostratigraphic resolution below 70 mbsf at Site 1128 was largely achieved by calcareous nannofossils because planktonic foraminifers were rare or barren in sediments dominated by siliceous oozes and packstones.

 Holes 1126D and 1134A are the only holes containing rich calcareous microfossils of Eocene age.
 Poor preservation, however, impaired proper recognition of species and biozones in some intervals.
 Although present at all western sites, the middle Eocene is represented by poorly preserved, impoverished assemblages in various poorly recovered lithologies.
-The Eocene is represented by a siltstone (~150 m thick) with sporadic nannofossils at Site 1128; a calcareous packstone (~30 m thick) with moderately preserved nannofossils and planktonic and benthic foraminifers at Site 1126; and a dark, iron-stained sand (30 m thick) with rare and poorly preserved microfossil assemblages at Site 1134.
+It consists of a siltstone (~150 m thick) at Site 1128 with sporadic nannofossils, a calcareous packstone (~30 m thick) at Site 1126 with moderately preserved nannofossils and planktonic and benthic foraminifers, and a dark, iron-stained sand (30 m thick) at Site 1134 with rare and poorly preserved microfossil assemblages.
 A calcareous sandstone at Site 1130 and a bioclastic limestone at Site 1132 both contain shallow-water associations of planktonic and benthic foraminifers.
-No calcareous nannofossils or foraminifers were discovered in the dark green sandstone at the base of Hole 1126D, which may correspond to Cretaceous synrift sediments along the southern Australian margin.
+No calcareous nannofossils or foraminifers were discovered in dark green sandstone at the base of Hole 1126D, which may correspond to Cretaceous synrift sediments along the southern Australian margin.